Skip to main content

 On no account must any member of staff take for themselves or give to another person medicines that has not been prescribed for them.

-Hospital medicine supplies are for the use of trust patients only in response to a prescription from a doctor or other authorized prescriber.
+Hospital medicine supplies are for the use of trust patients only in response to a prescription from a doctor or other authorised prescriber.

 Staff who require treatment for minor ailments must be referred to the occupational health department or purchase medicines from a local pharmacy.